 Waterways: Dibrugarh has a developed waterway system known as National Waterway 2 which extends from Bangladesh Border to Sadiya.
 There are luxury cruise services also available to Dibrugarh linking Tezpur and Kaziranga National Park.

-There are so many options to reach Dibrugarh.
-You choose your best way, book a holiday package and just get-set-go to this heaven in the upper Assam.
+There are so many places to explore in Dibrugarh.
+Don’t wait anymore, pick this guide up, get packed, plan your Assam vacation and just get-set-go to this heaven in the upper Assam.

 Looking To Book A Holiday Package?